-“We are a veteran owned collective based in a world renowned area containing the best product in the world — [we’re] good people who want to give back,” Caggiano said.
+“We are a veteran-owned collective based in a world renowned area containing the best product in the world — [we’re] good people who want to give back,” the founder said.

-In addition to their award winning products, Emerald Genetics emphasizes sustainability.
-“My six-year experience working with the Fisheries Department provided great insight to our local water resources,” he added, “My expert knowledge managing aquatic resources allowed me to make new recommendations for the cannabis community that were not talked about,” such as considering streamflow based water diversions from December – February, “so that farmers could plan when to divert water during high precipitation events the USGS and NOAA models can shows us.”
+In addition to their award-winning products, Emerald Genetics emphasizes sustainability.
+“My six-year experience working with the Fisheries Department provided great insight to our local water resources,” he added, “My expert knowledge managing aquatic resources allowed me to make new recommendations for the cannabis community that were not talked about,” such as considering streamflow based water diversions from December – February, “so that farmers could plan when to divert water during high precipitation events the USGS and NOAA models can show us.”

-Through his correspondence with state and regional organizations, Caggiano has helped debunk myths about water consumption, he added, “Although cannabis and almonds got the bad publicity, wine and beef are much more costly to the environment on a single use basis.”
+Through his correspondence with state and regional organizations, the founder has helped debunk myths about water consumption, he added, “Although cannabis and almonds got the bad publicity, wine and beef are much more costly to the environment on a single use basis.”

-“There’s only so much water, so we must manage our resources wisely,” Caggiano said, “All agriculture should abide by these rules if we want anything left for our community.”
+“There’s only so much water, so we must manage our resources wisely,” the founder said, “All agriculture should abide by these rules if we want anything left for our community.”

-The company, said Caggiano, aims to be the rule, not the exception: “Emerald Genetics will strive to set the example because it is the right thing to do and not because legislation makes cannabis the double-standard, while pesticides and water continue through other agriculture.”
+The company, said the founder, aims to be the rule, not the exception: “Emerald Genetics will strive to set the example because it is the right thing to do and not because legislation makes cannabis the double-standard, while pesticides and water continue through other agriculture.”

 Written by Melissa Hutshell